 The name card is the card a graduation candidate presents to the reader before crossing the stage at the commencement ceremony.
 This is how your name will appear on your diploma.
 Do not alter your name card.
 You must bring your name card to the ceremony.

 Graduate and Undergraduate name cards will be available for pick up in the Registrar's Office (8 a.m.-5 p.m.), Monday - Thursday during the week of final exams.
-On the Friday of final exams, name cards will be available until 12 pm at the Registrar's Office.
-After 12 pm name cards can be picked-up at the Multipurpose Building prior to your ceremony.
-Picture ID is required.
+On the Friday of final exams, name cards will be available at the Multipurpose Building 1 hour prior to your ceremony.

 All residence halls close at 6 p.m. on the Friday of the first commencement ceremony.
 Degree candidates living in the residence halls and participating in the Commencement Ceremony can make arrangements with their Assistant Director to stay in their rooms Friday evening and check out by 1 p.m. on Saturday.
 Arrangements must be made prior to Friday.

 All apartments close at 6 p.m. on the Friday of the first commencement ceremony.
 Degree candidates living in Foster/Knox, Nickerson Apartments, Greenwood Park, Central Village, Todd Hall or Hawkins Hall may remain in their apartments until 1 p.m., Saturday, the last day of commencement ceremonies.

 Rented textbooks may be returned anytime during the semester to the University Store.
 During finals, rental returns will be accepted at the University Store-The Crossing from 7:30 a.m. to 7 p.m.
 Late returns will be subject to a $50 late fee per book.
 No returns will be accepted after May 14th.
 Students will be charged the new replacement cost for the non-returned rental textbooks if the books have not been received by close of business on May 15th.